rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Temp mail service](https://tempmailin.com/) - Simple and fast disposable email app
 - [d-patterns.js.org](https://d-patterns.js.org) - FOSS Discord templates listing website
 - [LinkSift](https://linksift.com) - LinkSift lets you explore what a website links to
+- [postmake.io](https://postmake.io) - A curated directory of 300+ tools and resources used by companies and startups all over the web.
+Built using Vue.js and Nuxt